Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 Can I fall asleep here, or do I have to go back to my hiding place?
 What will you do to me if I fall asleep in the river?
 Scan me?”

-*Symmetry Stranger odvrne, da mi ne bo storil ničesar, toda da si bo zapomnil obliko mesta na gladini, ki jo bo pustila moja morebitna utonitev.*
+*Symmetry Stranger replies that he will not do anything to me; he will, however remember the shape on the surface left behind by my eventual drowning.*

-Moj odgovor: “You really want me gone, don’t you?
+My reply: “You really want me gone, don’t you?
 Mathematically speaking, I do not belong in your world, right?”

 *Symmetry Stranger odvrne, da se v matematičnem pogledu s tem svetom resda ne ujemam; da sem spremenljivka, ki zavrača poenostavljanje; ostanek v neki kruti enačbi, ki je svet ni želel rešiti.
 Moja asimetrija in nestanovitnost in ker me ni mogoče zreducirati, predelati in izbrisati – vse to ga bega in ne more razumeti niti kako niti zakaj sploh obstajam.*